-The College has restarted the conference and bed & breakfast business since August 2021 and activity levels increased during the vacation periods as the year progressed.
-The mix of business has been changing compared to before Covid, most notably through the addition of day conference revenues from the HB Allen Centre and the successful trial of an international summer school in July 2022.
-The College is continuing to invest in a number of initiatives to support full recovery of the business, and further growth of this revenue stream.
+Conference business activity levels returned to pre-pandemic levels and, in nominal terms, revenue exceeded pre-pandemic levels.
+The mix of business has been changing compared to before the pandemic, most notably through the addition of day conference revenues from the HB Allen Centre and the incorporation of international summer schools.
+The College is continuing to explore options to maximise the profitability of this business given that most commercial activity is constrained to the vacation periods.